Case: I want to copying files without booting Windows

 2. It is suggested to choose the option “Windows PE - Create bootable disc based on Windows PE” and click Next.

 3. On the “Select Bootable Media” page, select “USB Boot Device” option (Please select “Burn to CD/DVD if you’ve prepared a CD/DVD disc).
 Click Next and then the operation will start.
 Wait for it completes and click “Finish” at last.

 Now, disconnect the bootable media and shut down your PC.
 Reconnect the bootable media to the target PC where you’ll do the copy task.
 Power on and enter BIOS to change the boot order.
 To enter BIOS boot menu, usually you need to keep pressing Del or F2 key once powered on.
 Or, you can follow the on-screen prompts and get there.

-7. Click “Add Folder” or "Add File" to select the folder which contains the files you want to copy.
+6. Click “Add Folder” or "Add File" to select the folders/files you want to copy.

-8. Select a destination path where you want to copy files to.
+7. Select a destination path to which you want to copy files.
 It could be external storage (need to connect it in advance), NAS, or network share.

-9. Finally, click “Start Backup” to execute this task.
-Wait for it completes and then save the files on the destination path carefully, close the program, and shut down the computer.
+8. Finally, click “Start Backup” to execute this task.
+Wait for it completes, close the program, and shut down the computer.

-Transfer files without operating system with existing bootable media
+Way 2.
+Transfer files without operating system via CMD

-3. In Notepad, click “File” and then “Open” to get into the mini File Explorer where you could access the files you need.
-Select all files you need and right click them.
-Then, select “Send to” to choose a destination path like USB drive or DVD disc to store files.
+3. In Notepad, click “File” and then “Open" or "Save as” to get into the mini File Explorer where you could access the files you need.

 Foster a habit of backup to protect data